How much do Norwegians earn? We take a look at the minimum wages payable in selected industries.

 The Norwegian Labour Inspection Authority ensures these rules on salaries and working conditions are complied with.
 If the rules are violated, they can impose injunctions and fines, and report the matter to the police.

-The Labour Inspection Authority also checks that companies are in compliance with the sometimes complicated rules on holiday entitlements and holiday pay.
+The Labour Inspection Authority also checks that companies are in compliance with the complicated rules on vacation entitlements and holiday pay.
+Both these topics are implemented quite differently in Norway from many other countries and it's important to understand them both as they can directly impact your earnings in your first year.